AdriannaDJ/Pymaceuticals/README.md

 - Adjusting outlier visuals in boxplot: https://stackoverflow.com/questions/43342564/flier-colors-in-boxplot-with-matplotlib
 - Tutor helped clean code in for loop
 - Also, tutor provided guidance in completing quartiles for outliers and creating a boxplot.
+- Used Xpert Learning Assistant to adjust coding for bar chart using plt.
+Order of drug regimens has been corrected.